exoad/kira/specifications/LanguageSpecifications.md

 }
 ```

+> Note: These are statements and not expressions (e.g. you cannot return using a control flow structure).

 ## Functions

 Kira treats functions as first-class citizens, meaning you can use them as values and pass them around.